 What I was looking for

 I was missing having an everyday ski for softer conditions.
-I really wanted a versatile ski that would handle all terrain types well while allowing me to stay playful on my skis.
+I really wanted a versatile directional twin tip ski that would handle all terrain types well while allowing me to stay playful on my skis.
+This is a perfect all-mountain ski with a freestyle attitude for anyone who wants to turn the whole mountain into their playground.

 Why I chose this gear

-Honestly, I chose to get these skis because Candide Thorvex, the skier, sold this.
+Honestly, I chose to get these skis because the living legend, Candide Thovex, sold this.
+The Candide lineup of skis was designed by Faction Skis with Candide's vision of what a ski should be.
 I watched some videos of him skiing and was like, “Dang, that is how I want to ski.”
-To sum up Candide’s style, it is fast and massive airs mixed with a lot of freestyle.
-Just think of pinning through moguls to a natural hit, tossing a big floaty 360, and proceeding to air over a cattrack.
+Candide is one of the best athletes in the freestyle ski world, and to sum up his style, it is fast with big airs mixed with a lot of freestyle.
+Just think if your routine day was pinning through moguls to a natural hit, tossing a big floaty 360, and proceeding to air over a cat track.
 This ski handles whatever he tosses at it.
 Also, the sizing fit me perfectly for the length and the waist width.

-I didn’t consider buying any other options, it was the right time, price, and all that.
+I didn’t consider buying any other options; it was the right time, price, and all that.
 The stars aligned perfectly for me to get these skis.
-I'm currently considering buying the slightly wider updated version, the 3.0 in the 112mm waist width, for next season.
+I'm currently considering buying the slightly wider updated version, the Mana 3 in the 112 mm waist, for next season.

 What I love about it

-- Speed: The ski has a very progressive flex pattern, meaning that it's generally stiff but when I press into the ski, it's smooth and consistent throughout.
+- Speed: The ski has a very progressive flex pattern, meaning that it's generally stiff, but when I press into the ski, it's smooth and consistent throughout.
 This makes for a smooth ride.
-If I really get going this ski does have its limits as it isn’t the stiffest ski out there and may get a little bit uncomposed at extremely high speeds.
+If I really get going, this ski does have its limits as it isn’t the stiffest ski out there and may get a little bit unstable at high speeds.

-- Powder: These are my everyday skis for out west.
-They still provide float in 12 inches of fresh powder.
+- Powder: These are my daily driver for out west.
+They still provide float in 12 inches of fresh pow.
 136mm in the tip and 132mm in the tail still give me plenty of ski to stay towards the top.
-But when it gets extra deep (more than 15”) I might find that I want a wider ski.
+But when it gets extra deep (more than 15”), I might find that I want a wider ski.

 - Trees: Nimble and snappy is how I would quickly sum up the skis.
-This is thanks to a generous 70mm tip height and 64mm in the tail, which means plenty of rocker.
+This is thanks to a combination of generous rocker, 70mm tip height and 64mm in the tail of the ski, and modest camber results in pop and grip.
 This means the ski can get out of its own way in a tight spot.
 A little bit of input is needed as it is not an autopilot kind of ski.
 But if I put in a little work, the skis reward me with a surprising amount of pinpoint accuracy.
-If the trees get really tight I could find myself having to work the ski to get through them.
+If the trees get really tight, I could find myself having to work the ski to get through them.

-- Weight: The balsa/flax wood core is pretty light.
-For a 183cm ski, it comes in at 2100g which is considered medium weight for an all-mountain ski.
-Again, I got touring bindings on them and they are light enough to be a solid sidecountry setup.
+- Weight: The balsa/flax wood core makes a reasonably light ski.
+For a 183cm ski, it comes in at 2100g, which is considered medium weight for an all-mountain ski.
+Again, I put touring bindings on them, and they are light enough to be a solid sidecountry setup.

-- Durability: I am pretty impressed with the durability.
+- Durability and Construction: The Faction Candie 3.0 is a carefully crafted ski with a high-resistance top sheet, a full-strength sidewall, and an anti-chip micro-cap.
+I am pretty impressed with the durability.
 I have had the skis for some time now.
-I'm not exactly easy on my gear, and I've only noticed slight chipping in the top sheet – just the normal chips, nothing major.
-No core shots yet _knock on wood_
+I'm not exactly easy on my gear, and I've only noticed slight chipping in the top sheet—just the normal chips, nothing major.
+No core shots or other outside damage yet; knock on wood.

 - Stability: The flex pattern is the whole reason I got the ski for the most part.
 They are stable at high speeds and blast through most chunder.
 When I get going quickly, I will feel it start to chatter, but it's not the worst.
 When I slow down, I can press these skis and butter to my heart's content.